 Students in online programs in counseling are often able to complete their coursework entirely online through asynchronous formats.
 Students can work at their own pace, though keeping in mind deadlines for assignments.
 Students log-in through virtual instructional platforms, such as Blackboard, and download course notes, participate in online class discussions and communicate with instructors.

 Most programs also require students to complete in-person practicums or internships at a location near them.
 Practicum requirements vary by school, and state licensure requirements often require students to complete 150-350 hours of clinical practice in a supervised setting.
 Students are able to have direct client contact while developing counseling skills and receiving constructive feedback.

 Students who graduate with bachelor's degrees in addictions or substance abuse counseling can either continue their education at the graduate level or begin careers in the field.
 Career opportunities are available in addiction counseling agencies, hospitals, outpatient treatment centers, government agencies or residential treatment facilities.
 A graduate degree and licensure are needed to work in a private practice.
 Licensure requirements for substance abuse counselors not working in private practice vary by state, but most states require one to pass a state-administered exam.

-The U.S. Bureau of Labor Statistics (BLS) has predicted that employment of substance abuse and behavioral disorder counselors will grow by 22% between 2014 and 2024, which is much faster than the national average.
+The U.S. Bureau of Labor Statistics (BLS) has predicted that employment of substance abuse, behavioral disorder, and mental health counselors will grow by 22% between 2018 and 2028, which is much faster than the national average.
 Job prospects should be best for those who have completed a training program or degree in the field.
-The BLS also reported that the median annual salary for these workers was $39,980 as of May 2015.
+The BLS also reported that the median annual salary for these workers was $46,240 as of May 2019.

 Aspiring counselors who are looking for an online program at the bachelor's degree level may find programs that train them to work with patients struggling with dependency issues.
 Aside from hands-on training at facilities that provide mental health care, these programs provide all of the necessary instruction through online lectures and discussions.